 “Our performance is very solid,” Leo Li, the chief executive officer, chairman and president of the Shanghai-based company, said in an interview in his office today.
 “The allegations, none of them are true.”

 Spreadtrum tumbled as much as 34 percent yesterday after Carson Block’s firm wrote it saw a “high risk of material misstatements.”
 Chinese companies trading in North America including Sino-Forest Corp. have had almost $5 billion in market value erased since Muddy Waters published reports questioning their accounting, according to data compiled by Bloomberg.

 “If companies are the target for Muddy Waters, their shares will drop eventually,” said Castor Pang, head of research at Core-Pacific Yamaichi International Ltd. in Hong Kong.
 “It’s difficult to tell whether the research is trustworthy or not, but it triggers concerns over enterprises in China.
 Investor confidence is weak.”

 Spreadtrum shares pared declines, closing down 3.5 percent in New York trading yesterday, after Needham Group Inc. and Chardan Capital Markets said the Muddy Waters assertions were overblown.
-The Chinese company was taken public in a June 2007 initial offering led by Morgan Stanley and Lehman Brothers Holdings Inc., with help from Needham and Piper Jaffray Cos., according to data compiled by Bloomberg.
+The Chinese company was taken public in a June 2007 initial offering led by Morgan Stanley (MS:US) and Lehman Brothers Holdings Inc., with help from Needham and Piper Jaffray Cos.
+(PJC:US), according to data compiled by Bloomberg.